City of Lubbock releases COVID-19 vaccine clinic update

-A COVID-19 vaccine clinic was hosted by The City of Lubbock Public Health Department on April 8.
-According to a news release from the City, 2,194 people received their vaccinations at this clinic.
-The number of vaccinated individuals since vaccines became available to the Public Health Department is as follows:
+Two COVID-19 vaccine clinics were hosted by the City of Lubbock Public Health Department on April 9 and April 10.
+According to the city’s news release, a total of 2,341 people had received their vaccination through these clinics.
+The number of vaccinated individuals since vaccines became available to the Public Health Department is listed below:

 - 2,086 vaccinations administered in December 2020

-According to the release, 59,676 individuals have received their first dose of COVID-19 vaccination, 42,655 have received their second dose and 1,512 have received the Johnson & Johnson vaccine through the Lubbock Public Health Department.
-As of April 8, the total number of doses administered by the Public Health Department is 104,335.
+According to the news release, 59,786 individuals have received their first doses of COVID-19 vaccination, 44,019 have received their second doses and 2,304 have received the Johnson & Johnson vaccine through the Lubbock Public Health Department.
+The total number of doses administered by the Public Health Department so far is 106,601.

 (0) comments